adambard/learnxinyminutes-docs/r.html.markdown

 c(6, 8, 7, 5, 3, 0, 9)[3]	# 7
 # We can also search for the indices of specific components,
 which(vec %% 2 == 0)	# 1 3
-# grab just the first or last entry in the vector,
+# grab just the first or last few entries in the vector,
 head(vec, 1)	# 8
-tail(vec, 1)	# 11
+tail(vec, w)	# 10 11
 # or figure out if a certain value is in the vector
 any(vec == 10) # TRUE
 # If an index "goes over" you'll get NA: